Pre-Natal and Post Natal Physiotherapy and child birth

 When preparing for childbirth and parenthood, women and their partners benefit from learning a range of physical techniques and coping skills.

 Physiotherapists have the expertise to teach these skills, which include positioning, rhythmic movement, massage, relaxation and breathing awareness.

 Exercise during Pregnancy

 Exercise during pregnancy assists a return to normal body shape, muscle tone and strength after the baby is born.
-Our Physiotherapists can guide you through ante-natal and post natal low impact pregnancy work-out sessions specifically for pregnant women and new mothers.
-These sessions are designed to strengthen muscles, relieve pain and improve general fitness.
-We highly recommend exercise in water which has a number of benefits such as relieving swollen legs and promoting relaxation.
-We also encourage partaking in pregnancy specific Yoga for pregnant ladies.
-Yoga is well known to promote increased flexibility, relaxation, stamina, core stability and prepare the body for childbirth.
-You can find pregnancy specific Yoga DVD’s on all the popular publishing stores such as eBay, Amazon etc.
+Our Physiotherapists can guide you through ante-natal and post natal low impact pregnancy Pilates sessions specifically for pregnant women and new mothers.
+These sessions are designed to strengthen core muscles, relieve pain and improve general fitness.
+For more information on our Pilates Classes please Click Here.
+We also highly recommend exercise in water which has a number of benefits such as relieving swollen legs and promoting relaxation.

 Back and neck pain